lilblupig/curls/TESTING.md

 **Verdict** - PASS

+#### Science

+**Intent** - Provide information in a beginner friendly format about the structure of hair and how it affects the degree of curl.
+Information should be displayed in small digestible segments and supported by diagrams.

+* All text sections and icons display correctly across tested device widths.
+* All buttons display user feedback on hover.
+* All internal links navigate to the correct page.
+* There were div alignement issues in both section 1 and 2 as a result of incorrectly applied Boostrap grid classes, this has been corrected.
+* A coloured icon is displayed between text segments in section 1 on mobile to break up the large amount of text.
+As expected, this does not display on tablet or PC.

+**Result** - The page displays as expected across all tested device widths and all links behave correctly.
+All user feedback is as expected.
+There is no distortion of sections on mobile, tablet or PC.

+**Verdict** - PASS

 Embedded Video (Actions page only)
   * Check that iframe displays correctly without squashing and is responsive to all device widths.